 G-III arranges for the production of products from independent manufacturers located primarily in China and, to a lesser extent, in Vietnam, India, Indonesia, Thailand, Sri Lanka, Taiwan, Central and South America, Pakistan, Bangladesh and Turkey.
+Vilebrequin's products are manufactured primarily in Italy and Bulgaria.
 A small portion of our garments are manufactured in the United States.

 We currently have representative offices in Hangzhou, Nanjing and Qingdao, China.
 These offices act as a liaison between us and manufacturers in the Far East.
-At January 31, 2012, we had 158 employees in these representative offices.
+As of January 31, 2013, we had 204 employees in these representative offices.